 Children need clear boundaries to feel secure

-By disciplining them from an early age we provide them with the opportunity of understanding our values as well as what is expected of them within the family, school and the wider community.
-Discipline is not about punishment.
+By creating boundaries from an early age, we provide them with the opportunity of understanding our values as well as what is expected of them within the family, school, and the wider community.
+Boundaries are not about punishment.
 Ideally, it begins from the earliest stages in a child’s development with parents and adult carers helping children to understand what is right and wrong whilst creating a secure place from which to experiment and learn about life.

-If discipline has not been part of a child’s life from the start it can still be implemented.
-It is important that a child’s main carers are consistent in their approach to discipline.
-This creates greater security for your child.
+If boundaries have not been part of a child’s life from the start it can still be implemented.
+It is important that a child’s main carers are consistent in their approach to boundaries as this creates greater security for your child and avoids confusion and mixed messages.
 It is helpful if other important people in your child’s life can share and reinforce your view.